Rule 3745-40-02 | Purpose, applicability, general requirements, exclusions and prohibitions.

 (e) A determination of the potential for odor generation from the acceptance and management of the NTF.

-(a) Acceptance of the NTF in regard to operation of the anaerobic digester.
+(a) Operation of the anaerobic digester.

 (ix) A detailed description of any special management or storage requirements due to the physical, biological or chemical characteristics of the NTF.